richardstartin/richardstartin.github.io/_posts/2022-12-18-jmc-hanging.md

 ![Slow](/assets/2022/12/jmc-hanging/slow.png)

-Fortunately JMC itself can be profiled as it is loading a profile with JFR with the command:
+Fortunately JMC itself can be profiled as it is loading a profile, using JFR with the command:

 ```
 jcmd <pid of JMC> JFR.start settings=profile filename=jmcrecording.jfr duration=60s